sonovoid/mainvault/School/EnKo/Notizen - EnKo/Slides.md

 Then Lasse will tell you about access controls, education and awareness
 3. Identity Theft
 Identity Theft occurs when someone steals your personal information to commit fraud or other crimes.
+Thieves might use various tactics, including phishing scams, data breaches or physical theft of documents to obtain your sensitive information.
+4.Understanding Identity Theft